spoorey/az-web-crawler/Readme.md

 `conda activate spoorey-azcrawler`

 Then run these scripts in this order:
-1. `python crawl-cities.py` To store all the cities locally
+3. `python visualize-articles.py`
-2. `python crawl-news.py` To cache the articles of the last three months for each city
+To visualize the amount of articles on the map.

-3. `python visualize-articles.py` To visualize the amount of articles on the map.
-Optionally, add a an argument `blue` or `sqrt` (see `colorcodes.py`) e.g.: `python visualize-articles.py blue`
+Optionally, add a an argument `color` with value `blue` or `sqrt` (see `colorcodes.py`) e.g.: `python visualize-articles.py color=blue`.

+If you wish a vizualisation with articles per inhabitant, add `mode=per-inhabitant`.

+These two options can also be combined: `python visualize-articles.py color=blue mode=per-inhabitant`

 Then open `vendor/map.html` in your browser.